 - An anime-only storyline has Akane actually forcing female Ranma into one of these and start flirting with random guys on the street, in order to try and drum up some students for the dojo.
 Akane promptly gets disgusted at Ranma's flirtations.

-- Averted during a Single Stroke Battle against Happōsai, who was trying to force Ranma in a Playboy Bunny outfit... but he settles instead on a Sailor Fuku (on the male Ranma!).
+- Averted during a Single-Stroke Battle against Happōsai, who is trying to force Ranma in a Playboy Bunny outfit... but he settles instead on a Sailor Fuku (on the male Ranma!).

 - During the battle against the "un-sexy" kunōichi in the manga story arc introducing Konatsu, both Akane and Ukyō are kidnapped and forced into Playboy Bunny costumes.

 - Rumiko Takahashi is also fond of drawing Ranma and Akane in Playboy Bunny outfits for standalone artwork and chapter breaks.

 - In Rascal Does Not Dream of Bunny Girl Senpai, Mai Sakurajima finds that seemingly everyone is ignoring her, so she eventually starts walking around in public in a Playboy Bunny outfit to try to get people to notice her.
 It turns out that due to something called Adolescence Syndrome, nobody can see or hear her and their memories of her get erased.
 Her eventual love interest Sakuta Azusagawa is able to see her, and she sometimes wears the outfit again for his benefit.

 - Parodied in the School Rumble anime.
 Yakumo's bunny outfit is actually an oversized rabbit costume.

 - In Book 8 of Sorcerer Hunters, Carrot Glace's friends (and suitors) find him in a hostess bar, having fun with plenty cute girls dressed as Playboy Bunnies.
 As everybody thought he was going through a Heroic BSoD, they are not amused.